nanoporetech/modkit/book/src/advanced_usage.md

 Arguments:
   <IN_BAM>
-          BAM file to collapse mod call from.
-Can be a path to a file or one of `-` or `stdin` to specify a stream from standard input.
+          Input BAM file, can be a path to a file or one of `-` or `stdin` to specify a stream from standard input.

   <OUT_BAM>
           File path to new BAM file to be created.
 Can be a path to a file or one of `-` or `stdin`